Home

 Program image

-Ancient Greece is one of the oldest civilizations in the world.
-Learn the history and culture that still attracts visitors today.
-In this interactive program, students will examine unique artifacts of vessels from The Mariners’ Museum and Park Collection.
-Students will also learn how to create a model Parthenon or ancient Greek pottery
+Ancient Greece is one of the world’s oldest civilizations, whose history and culture still fascinate us today.
+In this interactive program, students will examine unique examples of Greek vessels from The Mariners’ Collection, discuss the geography, architecture, and government of Ancient Greece, and have the opportunity to design their very own Greek vase!

 Program Rating